davestewart/alias-quokka-plugin-demo/README.md

-# Quokka / ES6 / Scratch file demo
+# Quokka Alias demo

+## Intro

-## Abstract
+### Abstract

-Demo project to test Quokka local ES6 imports in a scratch file.
+This is a demo project to test aliased imports in Quokka using the Alias Quokka Plugin.

+The project is split into 3 sub-folders, for [ES5](./es5), [ES6](./es6) and [TypeScript](./ts) as each language's NPM dependencies are different, and need to be set up for Quokka to work.

+Each sub-folder is its own root repository, and you should open these folders in your IDE of choice and test Quokka there.

+### Prerequisites

-To enable Quokka to run local files, you need 4 things:
+To enable Quokka to import and run local files via alias, you need 4 things:

-- Quokka to be installed
+- for Quokka to be installed globally
 - the Quokka Alias plugin to be installed in your project
 - a Quokka config file in your project root
 - alias definitions in the config file

-## Setup
+## Usage

+To use the plugin in your own project, follow the steps below.

 #### Quokka

 Install Quokka using the instructions at [Quokka JS](https://quokkajs.com).

-#### Quokka Alias plugin
+#### Plugin

 If the PR to the original plugin has been merged, you can install via NPM: